-- Maps allow everyone to contribute to the analysis and the discussion.
+- Maps allow almost everyone to contribute to the analysis and the discussion.

 Let me give you an example from my own work.
 In 2007 I was doing some consulting for a national distribution company.
 We were looking at the Atlanta market and trying to figure out how to optimize the configuration of branch locations to simultaneously maximize revenue while minimizing delivery times and transportation costs.
 Most retailers and retail location research firms only look at maximizing revenue without thinking about minimizing distribution costs; but, that’s a subject for another blog post.
 The group in the meeting room consisted of the CEO, VP Finance, Regional Manager, several Salespeople and several Branch Managers.
 Anyway, we began by talking about financial performance for each branch location – the key concern was that, while revenue was strong, profit margins were too thin and needed to improve.
 The VP Finance and the Regional Manager were running through PowerPoint slides that showed comparisons of revenue and profit by branch and making recommendations about which branches should be retained or closed based on historical financial performance.
 Afterward, the Branch Managers and Salespeople, the “boots on the ground” in the Atlanta market, were asked to comment.
 Their body language clearly indicated that they weren’t happy about the direction of the conversation but they didn’t have much to say.
 In the meantime, the CEO was frustrated because he could sense the Atlanta team wasn’t enthusiastic nor forthcoming in sharing their thoughts on an important decision that was going to affect them more than anyone in the company.
 He wanted their input.